mschermann/ios_sap_ucc/README.md

 * If anything goes wrong, check `/n/iwfnd/error_log`, to see the Error Log.
 This is also helpful for debugging the app later.
 * Use `/n/iwfnd/maint_service` to see an overview of all the services.
 If you are using an UCC system, **DO NOT CHANGE ANYTHING** without consulting with your UCC.
 Be responsible!

+If you do not have access to an SAP system, you can follow this [tutorial](https://blogs.sap.com/2018/05/30/installing-sap-nw-abap-into-docker/) or [video](https://www.youtube.com/watch?v=H0GEg8r7P48) to install a developer version on your local machine (Warning: You need lots of hard disk space.).
+See this [GitHub repo](https://github.com/nzamani/sap-nw-abap-trial-docker) for more detail.
+You can find another set of instructions [here](https://github.com/tobiashofmann/sap-nw-abap-docker).

 ## Install the SAP Cloud Connector on your local machine

 This is an abbreviated installation 'how-to'.
 For a full-depth version, I recommend this [tutorial](https://github.com/nzamani/sap-cloud-connector-docker).
-There is even a YouTube video to follow.
+There is even a [YouTube video](https://www.youtube.com/channel/UCKa6I2UD-R-fB9ygHxw37UA) to follow.
+If you are interested in installing the SAP cloud connector directly on you machine, follow this [tutorial](https://developers.sap.com/tutorials/cp-connectivity-install-cloud-connector.html).

 * Open a terminal and run `docker --version`.
 If the machine returns a version number, you are good to go.
 If you get an error, check your Docker installation.
 * Download the `Dockerfile` from the folder `sapcc` to a directory on your local machine.